There are lots of places where you can train to be a journalist, so why study with News Associates?

 - An unrivalled job record.
-You will find our trainees making their mark on the front pages of our national and regional newspapers, presenting and reporting on the BBC and Sky News, working internationally for some of the most respected names in journalism from Reuters to Agence France Presse to CNN and the Wall Street Journal and producing cutting-edge multimedia features for VICE and The Huffington Post.
+You will find our trainees making their mark on the front pages of our national and regional newspapers, presenting and reporting on the BBC and Sky News, working internationally for some of the most respected names in journalism from Reuters to the New York Times to CNN and the Wall Street Journal and producing cutting-edge multimedia features for VICE and The Huffington Post.
 They are news reporters and feature writers, foreign correspondents and sports journalists.
 See our list of recent trainee job destinations.

 - The best exam results in the country.
 Again and again.
-News Associates was again named the UK’s top fast track and top overall journalism course by the National Council for the Training of Journalists in November 2016.
-News Associates was also recognised for our top-ranked course in 2012, 2013, 2014 and 2015.
+News Associates was again named the UK’s top fast track and top overall journalism course by the National Council for the Training of Journalists in November 2017.
+News Associates was also recognised for our top-ranked fast-track course in 2012, 2013, 2014, 2015, 2016 and 2017.
 According to the most recent NCTJ annual report (published December 2016), News Associates trainees make up a whopping 38% of all gold-standard graduates in the UK.
 Last year, 1,539 candidates sat their NCTJ exams at 41 accredited institutions in the UK.
 Only 351 achieved the top-level ‘gold standard qualification’ – the highest possible entry-level to the industry.
 Of these, 135 were trained by News Associates.

 Compare the exam results on our course to other institutions on the NCTJ website – click here for information.

 - Award-winning trainees.
 It’s not just about being good in the classroom but being great in the newsroom – and our list of recent graduate awards underlines this approach, which is at the heart of our training.
-News Associates graduate Sara Oldfield (Fabulous Magazine) was named NCTJ Student Journalist of the Year 2016 at the annual NCTJ Awards for Excellence in Portsmouth.
-It is the second straight year that a News Associates graduate has won the prize, following George Gigney’s (Boxing News) win in 2015.
-There were also wins for recent graduates Lucy Pasha-Robinson (The Independent), Richard Amofa (The Daily Telegraph) and Ross Lawson (Sportsbeat) meaning News Associates won more awards than any other journalism school.
+News Associates graduate Anna Schaverien (The New York Times) was named NCTJ Student Journalist of the Year 2017 at the annual NCTJ Awards for Excellence.
+It is the third straight year a News Associates graduate has won the prize, following Sara Oldfield’s (Fabulous magazine) win in 2016 and George Gigney’s (Boxing News) win in 2015.
+There were also wins for recent graduates Neil Athey (Lancashire Telegraph), Katie Falkingham (BBC).

 - A practical approach.
 Journalism can’t be taught from a textbook – you have to get out there and do it, make a few mistakes along the way and learn from them.
 We are part of one of the UK’s busiest press agencies, meaning we can draw on the skills and experiences of their editors, journalists and broadcast specialists.
 Work placement is fully-integrated into our programmes, with full-time trainees spending a day a week on external or internal placements.
 And we’re here to help and give advice so you take the most from this time.